 A high performing insurance agency knows how to optimize day-to-day tasks to free time for what’s really important.
 The whole world is changing before our eyes; there is no better opportunity to take a look at your agency management and look for opportunities to optimize.

 Moving the sales process online already adds a new level of efficiency.
-Before, when sales meetings were mostly in person, your producers are commuting around town, going from one meeting to the next.
+Before, when sales meetings were mostly in person, your producers spent time commuting around town, going from one meeting to the next.

 Now, with everything done via video-conferencing, your producers can take more meetings per day.